Research Experiences for Undergraduates

 - May 1 → matching of participants to mentors will be finalized; travel arrangements should be completed.

-*The Physics REU sites will utilize a common deadline of early in March 2023, for students to accept or decline first round offers at domestic (non-international) sites.
-Sites may send offers to students at any time before this, but students will not be required to decide before this common date.
+*The NSF-Funded Physics & Astronomy REU sites will utilize a common deadline of early in March 2024, for students to accept or decline first round offers at domestic (non-international) sites.
+Students will not be required to decide before this common date.
 Because of necessary organizational lead time, international REU sites may require earlier acceptance dates.

 For all questions, please contact: